ork-labs/ork/docs/ROADMAP.md

-# **GXO Project Roadmap**
+# **ORK Project Roadmap**

-**Document ID:** GXO-ROADMAP-V2
+**Document ID:** ORK-ROADMAP-V1
 **Status:** Approved Strategic Plan

 ## **1. Introduction**

-This document outlines the high-level, strategic development plan for the GXO Automation Kernel.
-Its purpose is to provide a clear, phased approach to achieving a production-ready, feature-complete GXO v1.0 release.
+This document outlines the high-level, strategic development plan for the ORK Automation Kernel.
+Its purpose is to provide a clear, phased approach to achieving a production-ready, feature-complete ORK v1.0 release.
 The roadmap is sequenced to ensure architectural integrity, quality, and security are established as a solid foundation before the full suite of modules is implemented.
+This document reflects the udpated naming from GXO (Go Execution and Orchestration) to ORK (Orchogonal Runtime Kernel) to reflect it's intentional architectual design and philosophy.

-The scope of this roadmap is the single-node **GXO Automation Kernel**.
-Advanced, multi-node capabilities, such as the conceptually planned "GXO Fabric," are considered future work that will be explored only after the successful completion of this v1.0 plan.
+The scope of this roadmap is the single-node **ORK Automation Kernel**.
+Advanced, multi-node capabilities, such as the conceptually planned "ORK Fabric," are considered future work that will be explored only after the successful completion of this v1.0 plan.

 ## **Phase 1: Foundational Refactor - Aligning with the `Workload` Model**

 **Rationale:** The current codebase (`v0.1.2a`) is a proven `run_once` task executor.
 However, the master architecture is built on the more powerful and expressive `Workload`, `Process`, and `Lifecycle` abstractions.
 This phase is the most critical as it pays down all architectural debt and aligns the entire codebase with the project's core philosophy.
-It is the non-negotiable prerequisite for implementing the `gxo daemon` and fulfilling the project's vision.
+It is the non-negotiable prerequisite for implementing the `ork daemon` and fulfilling the project's vision.

 *   **Milestone 1.1: Unified Abstraction Refactor**
     *   **Objective:** Replace the legacy `Task` concept with the formal `Workload`, `Process`, and `Lifecycle` structs throughout the entire codebase, including the configuration, engine, and API layers.